 When tragedy strikes, in addition to dealing with their own feelings, parents have to think about the impact on their children.
-Just as our children are growing and changing, our own understanding and coping skills develop and change; there's no one 'right' way to have difficult conversations, to comfort our children.
+Our own understanding and coping skills develop and change; there's no one 'right' way to have difficult conversations, to comfort our children.

-When dealing with a tragedy, an important first step is to take care of ourselves.
+An important first step is to remember to take care of ourselves.
 The constant news coverage can be addictive, and it can contribute to our anxiety.
-We appreciate the perspective of Kirk Martin of Celebrate Calm:
+I appreciate the perspective of Kirk Martin of Celebrate Calm:

 "Do not feel like you have to watch endless coverage in order to feel like you "care" about the victims.
 Just because I am choosing not to listen to/watch endless coverage DOES NOT mean that I do not "care" about the victims."